The Japanese Katakana Writing System

 Learning a foreign language can be difficult.
 A language like Japanese with three writing systems can be an even greater challenge!
 The different writing systems, or "kana", are hiragana, katakana and kanji.
 Hiragana is usually the first Japanese syllabary children learn in Japan.
 You use hiragana when writing native Japanese words.
 But why would you use katakana?

 In Japanese, you would use a different writing systems for borrowed words.
 Borrowed words come from different languages.
 In Japanese, these words use katakana when written.
 How can you tell the difference?

 In words written in katakana, the symbols take a more angled shape, but sound pretty much the same.
-For example, ア is the character for ‘ah’.
-Likewise, ガ is the character for ‘gah’.
+For example, ア is the character for 'ah'.
+Likewise, ガ is the character for 'gah'.
 Can you see the sharper angles?
 Katakana's stroke order is as important as in hiragana The strokes angles can appear pointed and sharp.
 This makes katakana more distinctive.

 The similarities don't stop there.
 For each hiragana character and sound, there is a matching katakana character.
 Most of the rules about hiragana also apply.
 For example, the use of dakuten is similar across both writing systems.

 Don't know what dakuten are?
 It's best you brush up on your hiragana skills in our Japanese classroom.
 Once you understand the details of writing hiragana, you will see the same rules applied here.

 Katakana for Borrowed Words